dalugoSU/ist_reminder_bot/README.md

 ### Check if you have any Assignments due for IST 256.
-If you are a TA or Professor you can also push these reminders to your MS Teams!
+If you are a TA or Professor you can also push these reminders to your MS Teams and push to emails as well!

-Latest update: 3/21/21
+Latest update: 3/28/21

 Dependencies needed:
 - bs4